celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 #### Why not GossipSub?

-In celestia-node we use libp2p's `GossipSub` router extensively, which provides bandwidth efficient yet secure way of message dissemination over the Celestia's DA p2p network.
+In celestia-node, we extensively use libp2p's `GossipSub` router, which provides bandwidth-efficient yet secure message dissemination over Celestia's DA p2p network.
 However, it does not fit well in the Recent EDS use case.

-`GossipSub`'s efficacy comes from overlay mesh network based over "physical" connections.
-Peers form logical links to up to constant DHi(12)(TODO Link) number of peers.
+`GossipSub`'s efficacy comes from an overlay mesh network based on "physical" connections.
+Peers form logical links to up to a constant DHi(12)(TODO Link) number of peers.
 Every gossip is __pushed__ only to these peers in the mesh (the [fanout][gs-fanout] case is out of scope in this explanation).
 A new logical link is established on every new "physical" connection.
 When there are too many logical links (>DHi), random logical links are pruned.
-However, there is no differentiation between peer types, so pruning can happen to any peer.
+However, there is no differentiation between peer types so pruning can happen to any peer.

-Subsequently, with `GossipSub` any FN may prune all other BNs/FNs and end up being connected only to LNs, missing any new EDS notifications.
-Additionally, `GossipSub` implements peer exchange with pruned peers, e.g. when a FN has too many links, it may prune a LN and then send it a bunch of peers that are not guaranteed to be FNs.
-Therefore, the LN can similarly end up isolated with other LNs with no ability to listen for the new EDS notifications.
+Subsequently, with `GossipSub`, any FN may prune all other BNs/FNs and end up being connected only to LNs, missing any new EDS notifications.
+Additionally, `GossipSub` implements peer exchange with pruned peers, e.g., when an FN has too many links, it may prune an LN and then send it a bunch of peers that are not guaranteed to be FNs.
+Therefore, the LN can end up isolated with other LNs from new EDS notifications.

-The `FloodSub` on the other hand sends messages to every "physical" connection without overlay mesh of logical links, which solves the problem with the cost of higher message duplication factor on the network.
-Although, moderate amount of duplicates coming from different peers are useful in this case.
+The `FloodSub`, on the other hand, sends messages to every "physical" connection without overlay mesh of logical links, which solves the problem with the cost of higher message duplication factor on the network.
+Although, a moderate amount of duplicates from different peers are helpful in this case.
 If the primary message sender peer does not serve data, the senders of duplicates are requested instead.

-In the future when the network reaches scale to ~5000 peers, we may want to design custom PubSub router in favour of basic `FloodSub`.
-The router will be based on `GossipSub` and almost kept entirely untouched for the FN <-> FN interactions.
+In the future, when the network reaches a scale of ~5000 peers, we may want to design a custom PubSub router in favor of basic`FloodSub`.
+The router will be based on `GossipSub` and almost untouched for the FN <-> FN interactions.
 The innovation will come on the FN <-> LN front, where FNs will maintain an additional overlay mesh for connected LNs and vise-versa.
-This will enable precise traffic routing control and balancing load for FNs during spikes of LNs activity.
+The mechanism will enable precise traffic routing control and balancing load for FNs during spikes of LNs activity.

-P.S.
-Besides __pushing__ gossips, GossipSub has an internal __lazy-push__ mechanism.
-Random connected peers outside the overlay mesh are selected(GossipFactor(TODO Link)) and sent with `IHAVE` message(hash of the actual message) and can respond with `IWANT`.
-In the case of an isolated FN/LN there is chance that it will still receive the data via the lazy-pull mechanism, however, it's randomized and thus the isolated node can miss notifications.
-We could increase GossipFactor to 1, which means always send `IHAVE` to every connected peer outside the overlay mesh, but the notification message itself is a hash and there no reason to pull hash be its hash compared to direct push.
+PS.
+Besides __pushing__ gossip, GossipSub has an internal __lazy-push__ mechanism.
+Randomly connected peers outside the overlay mesh are selected(GossipFactor(TODO Link)) and sent with `IHAVE` message(hash of the actual message) and can respond with `IWANT`.
+In the case of an isolated FN/LN, there is a chance that it will still receive the data via the lazy-pull mechanism; however, it is randomized, and thus the isolated node can miss notifications.
+We could increase GossipFactor to 1, which means always sending `IHAVE` to every connected peer outside the overlay mesh.
+However, the notification message is a hash, and there is no reason to pull the hash by its hash compared to a direct push of the hash.

 ## API

-For the above protocols we define the following API and components.
-All them should land into `eds` pkg, as it contains all the content related to the EDS domain.
-At later point, if `eds` pkg will seem bloated, we will break it into subpkgs.
+For the above protocols, we define the following API and components.
+All of them should land into `eds` pkg, as it contains all the content related to the EDS domain.
+At a later point, if `eds` pkg seems bloated, we will break it into subpkgs.

 ### `Client`